top of page

 Chapter 13 Personal Bankruptcy: Reorganization

-This is a different approach to bankruptcy focused on restructuring and repaying debt over time.
+A Chapter 13, is required if you are over income for a Ch.
+7, or you don't want to surrender assets.
+This is a different approach to bankruptcy which focuses on restructuring and repaying debt over time.
 You will work with a bankruptcy trustee to negotiate with creditors and create an affordable repayment plan lasting three to five years.
 You make just one monthly payment, sent to the trustee, who then distributes the funds to creditors according to the plan.
+You can also make your payments to your attorney under your plan.
+This makes it easier to get a Ch 13 files sooner.
+The legal fee for Chapter 13, is $4,500.00, but again your attorney is with you in the case during your whole payment plan.
+A Ch.
+13 takes longer but has a shorter impact on your credit score.

 In addition, the filing fee for a Chapter 7 bankruptcy, the debtor must also obtain a credit counseling certificate in order to file bankruptcy, and the cost of such certificate ranges from a low of approximately $20 to a maximum cost of $100.
 The cost of the certificate depends upon what issuing organization the debtor uses to obtain the certificate.